claire-md/weather_api/README.md

 # weather_api
 Website using Flask and the OpenWeather API.
-Users can get the weather by entering their zipcode or city.
+Users can get the weather by entering their city.